s-herrerag/enviromental_behavior_dynamics/README.md

-# enviromental_behavior_dynamics
+# The implications of our primitive preferences for pro-environmental behavior
-Study about the evolution of pro-environmental behaviors.
+The code in this repository was employed in the development of the paper currently sitting here: https://hdl.handle.net/1992/76834.